PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/cloud_account_v2.md

 ## **Example Usage 8**: Bulk IBM cloud accounts onboarding

-### `Prerequisite Step`: Steps 1, 2 mentioned in 'Example Usage 7' should be completed for each of the account.
+### `Prerequisite Step`: Steps 1, 2 mentioned in 'Example Usage 7' should be completed for each of the account

 /*
 You can also create cloud accounts from a CSV file using native Terraform